jbnicolai/generator-min/app/templates/_README.md

 Great!
 All is installed and ready to go.

-To see the website running on your computer, make sure you're still in the `ceriwood/` folder, and type `harp server www/` to start the Harp webserver.
+To see the website running on your computer, make sure you're still in the `<%= projectName %>/` folder, and type `harp server www/` to start the Harp webserver.

 ##### Making changes: